 Long Beach State continues to have a tradition of Olympic success from Gimmillaro’s players.
 In 2012, three former 49ers claimed Medals in London.
 May-Treanor capped an unprecedented run in Beach Volleyball with her partner Kerri Walsh, capturing a third straight Gold Medal after winning in 2008 in Beijing and 2004 in Athens.
 Also, in women’s volleyball, Scott-Arruda and Tayyiba Haneef-Park repeated as medalists after winning the Silver in Beijing, capturing another Silver Medal for the USA, in London.
 Those finishes followed the 2004 squad, where the 49ers had the most players from any college in Cross-Battle, Scott-Arruda, and Haneef-Park, as Cross-Battle was making her fourth Olympic appearance, setting a mark that was only passed in London by Scott-Arruda.
 In all, Gimmillaro’s players have represented the United States in volleyball in each of the last six Olympiads.

 Gimmillaro's finest season came in 1998, when the 49ers became the first NCAA Division-I volleyball team ever to finish the season undefeated.
 The Beach captured their third National title in Madison, Wisconsin, finishing 36-0.
 The team also won National titles in 1993 and 1989.
 In 1989, it was the first Division-I Championship for Long Beach State in any sport.
 The Beach has reached eight NCAA Final Fours, participating in 1989, 1991, 1992, 1993, 1997, 1998, 1999 and 2001.
-Twice over the past decade the team has reached three consecutive Final Fours, winning a National title during each of those runs.
+Twice in the `90s the team reached three consecutive Final Fours, winning a National title during each of those runs.
 Twice the team has run the table during the regular season, during the NCAA Championship year of 1998 and in 2001.

 What may be most impressive about the team's incredible run is how far it has come.
 When Gimmillaro started in 1985, he took over a team that had struggled in the late 1970's and early 1980's, and had not won a National title since 1972 and 1973.
 The team played in the Gold Mine, a small gymnasium in the middle of campus, which the team rarely filled.
 Today, the team is one of the nation's best, plays before large crowds at the Walter Pyramid, and continues to develop some of the best volleyball players in the country.